Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization

 \section{Introduction}

 Let $\Aa$ be a stationary and ergodic random coefficient field on $\R^d$ with values in $\R^{d\times d}$, with the following boundedness and ellipticity properties, for some $\lambda>0$,

 and denote by $(\Omega,\Pm)$ the underlying probability space.
-In the sequel, we further assume that $\Aa$ satisfies some strong mixing condition, and our main results focus for simplicity on the Gaussian setting, see~Section~\ref{sec:as}.
-Given a deterministic vector field $f\in C^\infty_c(\R^d)^d$, we consider the random family $(\nabla u_{\e,f})_{\e>0}$ of unique almost sure gradient solutions in $\Ld^2(\R^d)^d$ of the rescaled Poisson problems
+In the sequel, we further assume that $\Aa$ satisfies some strong mixing condition, and we focus for simplicity on the Gaussian setting, see~Section~\ref{sec:as}, in which case we can take advantage of the powerful tools of Malliavin calculus.
+Given a deterministic vector field $f\in C^\infty_c(\R^d)^d$, we consider the random family $\{\nabla u_{\e,f}\}_{\e>0}$ of unique almost sure gradient solutions in $\Ld^2(\R^d)^d$ of the rescaled Poisson problems

-where the rescaled coefficients $\Aa(\tfrac\cdot\e)$ vary on a microscopic scale $\e>0$.
-While stochastic homogenization theory has been focussing on the intrinsic description of spatial oscillations and random fluctuations of the random solution $\nabla u_{\e,f}$ in the macroscopic limit $\e\downarrow0$, the present work is rather concerned with the effective description of the ensemble-averaged solution $\expec{\nabla u_{\e,f}}$.
+where the rescaled coefficient field $\Aa(\tfrac\cdot\e)$ varies on the microscopic scale $\e>0$.
+While stochastic homogenization theory has been focussing on the intrinsic description of spatial oscillations and random fluctuations of the random solution $\nabla u_{\e,f}$ in the macroscopic limit~$\e\downarrow0$, the present work is rather concerned with the effective description of the ensemble-averaged solution $\expec{\nabla u_{\e,f}}$.

 Before describing the Bourgain--Spencer conjecture and our results, in order to contextualize them properly, we start with a review of the state of the art in higher-order stochastic homogenization.
 First, the qualitative theory~\cite{PapaVara,Kozlov-79} states the almost sure weak convergence of fields \mbox{$\nabla u_{\e,f}\rightharpoonup\nabla\bar u^1_f$} and fluxes $\Aa(\tfrac\cdot\e)\nabla u_{\e,f}\rightharpoonup\bar\Aa^1\nabla\bar u^1_f$ in $\Ld^2(\R^d)^d$, where $\nabla\bar u^1_f$ is the unique gradient solution in $\Ld^2(\R^d)^d$ of the (deterministic) homogenized equation